kellatirupathi/Doability/readme.md

 Curriculum:
 {curriculum_text}

-Provide a detailed analysis, including a Matching Percentage displayed in large text, and explain how the alignment was determined, highlighting any areas where content is closely related but not an exact match.
+Provide a detailed analysis, including a Matching Percentage displayed in large text.
+Explain how the alignment was determined, particularly noting any content that was compared based on underlying concepts rather than exact matches.
 """
     response = analyze_text_with_openai(prompt)
     match_percentage = re.search(r'\b(\d{1,3})%\b', response)